List of Days of Our Lives characters introduced in the 2000s: Patrick Lockhart

 Soon after, it became obvious that there was more to Patrick Lockhart than met the eye.
 Jennifer and all of her friends were shocked when they learned that his mother was housekeeper Bonnie Lockhart.
 Patrick continued to live in Jennifer's garage apartment and took care of her throughout her difficult pregnancy, even mysteriously saving the baby with the help of an antique doubloon.
 It was soon revealed that Patrick had been doing dealings with some sort of mobster and had been hired to come to Salem to kill Jennifer, which since he had grown attached to her, he refused to do.

 When Jennifer left to find Jack Deveraux, Patrick was determined to find her.
 He and Hope Brady took off in a cargo plane and followed Jennifer to the remote tropical island where Tony DiMera was holding all of the "victims" of the Salem Stalker.
 Patrick and Hope's plane was shot down in the ocean and the two swam to shore and found all of the "dead" people of Salem.
 Not long after, they ended up in the jungle, where Patrick delivered Jennifer's baby, Jack Jr. They ended up in Tony's compound, where Patrick's history as a DiMera operative became clear.
 He even helped DiMera keep some of the Salemites hostage.
 When push came to shove, however, he helped his new friends escape.
 It was around this time that Patrick's beard fell right off his face.

 Patrick returned to Salem, where he returned to his old life.
 He grew closer to Billie Reed and to Hope Brady, both of whom trusted him, but Bo Brady did not.
 He and Billie briefly hooked up, but they both seem interested in others, namely Bo & Jennifer.
 Patrick soon went to a place called Morgan Island and ran into Hope who had recently lost her son Zack.
-He comforted her and the two soon made love.
+He comforted her and the two soon had sex.
 While on the island Patrick admitted that he had been to the island before and that he had fallen in love with a woman named Alma Delgado and the two had plans to elope/wed and have a family.
 She was mysteriously gunned down before the two of them managed to run away.
 Patrick always felt guilty and that it was because of his dealings with the mob that had resulted in Alma's death.
 But with a letter found by Hope from Alma to Patrick it revealed that it was Alma's own mob dealings that had ended her life.